-If on the train, take care to ask staff when the viaduct is coming up so that you can position yourself near to the windows for the perfect photo opportunity – be careful, you’ll only have a few seconds to capture the view!
+If on the train, take care to ask staff when the viaduct is coming up so that you can position yourself near the windows for the perfect photo opportunity – be careful, as you’ll only have a few seconds to capture the view.

 13- Brunswick Monument